Oklahoma State Highway 4: Central Oklahoma

 The western SH-4 was assigned in 1941 to a previously unnumbered roadway between U.S. Highway 66 in Yukon and Piedmont.
 A continuation of SH-4 east to North May Avenue in Oklahoma City along Ranchwood Boulevard and NW 10th Street had been designated as a farm-to-market road four years earlier.
 In 1954, SH-4 was extended eastward along the farm-to-market road to a terminus at State Highway 3 and State Highway 74 (May Avenue) southwest of downtown Oklahoma City.

 SH-4 remained unchanged until 1979 when it was truncated to its former southern terminus at US-66 in Yukon.
 The route was then extended to Mustang in 1982, following Ranchwood Boulevard and Mustang Road south to a new terminus at State Highway 152.
 Construction on a southward extension of SH-4 to State Highway 37 near Tuttle began in 2001 and was completed a year later, as was a new segment between SH-37 and the H.E.
 Bailey Turnpike (Interstate 44).
 SH-4 was originally signed only as far south as SH-37; the designation was extended south to I-44 in early 2003.

 On August 9, 2021, the Oklahoma Transportation Commission voted to approve the addition of the State Highway 4 designation to the H.E.
 Bailey Spur.

-Eastern Oklahoma
+Oklahoma–Arkansas

 What is now the eastern SH-4 became part of State Highway 21 in 1927 when SH-21 was rerouted north of Bethel to follow modern U.S. Highway 259 and SH-4 to the Arkansas state line.
 The SH-21 designation was removed in 1963 and replaced with SH-4 from Smithville east to the state line near Watson.
 Only minor realignments, such as the straightening of the roadway near Smithville and the replacement of a historic truss bridge by a modern span have occurred since.